slsa-framework/slsa/docs/spec/v1.0/verifying-artifacts.md

 ## Overview

-This page is divided into two sections.
+This page is divided into the sections.
 The first discusses choices system implementers must make regarding verifying provenance.
-The second describes for tool implementers the procedure for verifying an artifact and its provenance against a set of expectations.
+The second describes how system implementers set the expectations used to verify provenance.
+The third describes for tool implementers the procedure for verifying an artifact and its provenance against a set of expectations.

 ## Architecture options

-System implementers must make two architectural decisions about verifying
-provenance: where in the system to verify and when to do it.
+System implementers decide which part of the system will verify provenance: the package ecosystem at upload time, the consumers at download time, or via a continuous monitoring system.
 Each option comes with its own set of considerations, but all are valid.
-The options are also not mutually excluvie -- more than one component of a system can verify provenance.
+The options are also not mutually exclusive -- more than one component of a system can verify provenance.

-### Where to verify

-There are three options for where in a system to verify provenance: at the [package ecosystem], at the [consumer], or at an [external monitor].

-System implementers SHOULD prefer to perform verification at the package ecosystem because doing so provides security benefits to all of the package ecosystem's clients.
+> **TODO** Add a diagram.

-#### Package ecosystem
+### Package ecosystem

 [Package ecosystem]: #package-ecosystem

 > ⚠ **TODO** Update this section to use Package model terminology.

 A <dfn>package ecosystem</dfn> is a set of conventions and tooling for package distribution.
 Every package has an ecosystem, whether it is formal or ad-hoc.
-Some ecosystems are formal, such as language distribution (e.g.
-[Python/PyPA](https://www.pypa.io)), operating system distribution (e.g.
+Some ecosystems are formal, such as language distribution (e.g. [Python/PyPA](https://www.pypa.io)), operating system distribution (e.g.
 [Debian/Apt](https://wiki.debian.org/DebianRepository/Format)), or artifact
 distribution (e.g. [OCI](https://github.com/opencontainers/distribution-spec)).
 Other ecosystems are informal, such as a convention used within a company.
 Even